 Violence is a common theme seen amongst popular media today.
-For years people would see or hear about assailants shooting their victims, read about domestic violence, and pretend to be killing army men while playing a video game, but could those violent instances happen in the real world?
-Violence that transpires on these various media outlets also can occur in real life too and unfortunately people have turned these fictional violent acts into a sad reality.
+For years, people would see or hear about assailants shooting their victims, read about domestic violence, or pretend to be killing army men while playing a video game, but could those violent instances happen in the real world?
+The answer is yes.
+Violence that transpires on these various media outlets also can occur in real life too.
 Society sees this travesty play out but one particular type of media outlet serves as a predominant factor in the amount of violence our world sees today.
 Almost all non-fiction media outlets are an important contributor to the amount of violence on this society.
 This type of media makes our society aware that violence is not just a concept portrayed in fictional stories but a real threat if it is not taken care of properly.
 Non-fictional media outlets portray real-life violence by showing violence as a normality.

 The news has a major impact on the way Americans view violence because it brings attention to its frequency.
 Each news station reports the local and national news surrounding them and the top story usually involves violence.
 Whether it is a shooting near an apartment complex or a mother killing three of her children, violence always consumes every news outlet.
 At first, the news was bringing awareness to violence, but now our society is suppressed with so much violence that the original message hardly exists anymore.
 Now, our society sees violence as a common theme and does not see or care about the consequences that violent actions can have.
 The amount of times violence has appeared on the news is so frequent that the media does not realize “that exposure to media violence causes leads to aggression, desensitization toward violence and lack of sympathy for victims of violence, particularly in children” (Pozoios 2).
 The news is an anchor in this movement because they are normalizing the concept of violence in our society causing people to be desensitized from the effects that violence is supposed to create.
 This is especially a concern for the next generation because technology allows access to news anytime and anywhere so no one can escape the amount of violence that is shown on a daily basis.
 This constant exposure to violence gives them a greater chance of committing violent acts when they get older.
 The news desensitizes our society to the effects of violence by over-using violence as a way to hooked on the news.